antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-changes.md

 * EventSource doesn't aggressively fail when using reserved keywords.
 [955350]
 * Eliminated a leak when calling IReflect.InvokeMemberon a native IDispatchEX implementation through IReflect or IExpando.
 [957933]
 * Updated the XmlQualifiedName GetHashCode function to use the randomized hash function for string instead of the default one.
 [958935]
-* IsolatedStorage feature works when configured to plave storage on roaming profiles.
+* IsolatedStorage feature works when configured to place storage on roaming profiles.
 [961127]
 * Text encoding is extensible.
 [963034]
 * Fixed the performance for enums based on primitive integral types other than int while maintaining the roundtrip between 4.0 and 4.5.
 [965865]
 * .NET Setup UI correctly scales controls in high DPI.
 [968115]